 If you want to talk informally about a complaint you’ve received, you can speak to our technical desk.
 We might be able to help you resolve the problem at an early stage.

-The technical desk’s role is to talk to people involved with resolving complaints - such as businesses, claims handlers and consumer advisers - about complaints that haven't yet been brought to the ombudsman.
+Our Technical Desk talks to people involved with resolving complaints – such as businesses, claims handlers and consumer advisers – about complaints that haven’t yet been brought to the ombudsman.

 Case studies - how we've helped

 A car finance company asked us for help with a dispute.
 A customer had noticed a fault with their car, shortly after taking out a hire purchase agreement to buy it.
 After agreeing to a repair with the dealership, the customer changed their mind and wanted to return the car and end the finance agreement.